google/horologist/docs/datalayer.md

 ## DataLayer approach.

 The Horologist DataLayer libraries, provide common abstractions on top of the Wearable DataLayer.
-These are build upon a common assumption of Google Protobuf and gRPC, which allows sharing data definitions throughout your Wear and Mobile apps.
+These are built upon a common assumption of Google Protobuf and gRPC, which allows sharing data definitions throughout your Wear and Mobile apps.

 See this